ros2/ros2_documentation/README.md

 **NB:** This will ignore local workspace changes and build from the branches.

-### Note for windows (wsl) Users
+### Note for Windows (WSL) Users

-When building the documentation on windows using wsl, it is recommened to clone and work with this repository inside the Linux filesystem (for example, under `/home/<user>/`) rather than under `/mnt/c`.
+When building the documentation on windows using WSL, it is recommened to clone and work with this repository inside the Linux filesystem (for example, under `/home/<user>/`) rather than under `/mnt/c`.

-Woking under `/mnt/c` can lead to slower builds and filesystem-related issues with Sphinx and ROS tooling.
+Working under `/mnt/c` can lead to slower builds and filesystem-related issues with Sphinx and ROS tooling.